iurisegtovich/PyTherm-applied-thermodynamics/Getting_started/Get_going_with_Windows/2_Get_going_with_GitHub.md

 ### fork our repository

-* Access [our repository](https://github.com/iurisegtovich/PyTherm) and click the fork button, then you will get a copy of our material in your profile to modify it as you wish.
+* Access [our repository](https://github.com/iurisegtovich/PyTherm) and click the **fork** button, then you will get a copy of our material in your personal profile and you will be able to modify it as you wish.

 ## install *Git*